e97kj48/GBADoom/README.md

 To build the GBA version, you will need DevKitArm.
 The easiest way to get up and running for Windows users is download the installer from here (https://github.com/devkitPro/installer/releases) and install the GBA dev components.

 You will also need to use GBAWadUtil, included in the "GBAWadUtil\" directory.
-Alternatively download the latest build from the main source: (https://github.com/doomhack/GbaWadUtil).
-Windows (x64) users can download the Binary release from the releases page.

 1) Download or Clone GBADoom source code.
 Extract the contents to a folder: (Eg: C:\DevKitPro\Projects\GBADoom)